 - Invention of Optical Coherence Tomography (OCT) – An imaging technique, which revolutionized the diagnosis of eye diseases.
-Dr. Carmen Puliafito, co-inventor of OCT was the first ophthalmologist to use this technology in the study of eye disease over 20 years ago.
-Since then, this advanced imaging technique has evolved and continues to change the way ophthalmologists diagnose eye disease.
+Since its invention over 20 years ago, this advanced imaging technique has evolved and continues to change the way ophthalmologists diagnose eye disease.

 - Inventors of Argus implant – Co-invented by Drs.
 Mark Humayun, MD and James Weiland, PhD, Argus II, an artificial retinal prosthesis, is the world’s first FDA approved device that gives an unprecedented degree of sight to those suffering from retinitis pigmentosa, a genetic condition that leads to blindness.

 At the Frontier of Vision Research and Discovery:

 - Identified Origin of Retinoblastomas – the most common malignant tumor of the eye in children.
 Dr. David Cobrinik’s publication in the prestigious journal Nature in 2014, “Rb suppresses human cone-precursor-derived retinoblastoma tumours”, contributes greatly to vision research and the understanding of retinal development and tumorigenesis.

 - Developing Stem Cell Therapy for Age-Related Macular Degeneration (AMD) – This novel treatment for advanced, dry AMD consists of surgically implanting a single layer of stem cell-derived light sensing cells.

 - The Human Connectome Project – In an interdisciplinary collaboration, USC Roski Eye Institute is mapping the human brain and visual pathways that lead to blindness.
 These studies are crucial to ongoing efforts in developing sight-restoration treatments.